-While deal-hunters may not be thrilled about the pretty cookware’s steep price tags, Le Creuset proves to be a wise choice for aspiring chefs interested in building a solid cookware collection that will stand the test of time.
+While deal hunters may not be thrilled about the pretty cookware’s steep price tags, Le Creuset proves to be a wise choice for aspiring chefs interested in building a solid cookware collection that will stand the test of time.
 For some, having an everyday pan that’s simply indestructible and totally reliable is a major plus.
 But for others, the tradition of collecting and the time spent cooking with loved ones is reason alone to put their wallet out on a limb.
 “I believe it’s worth the splurge for the cast iron and the memories you create with your family around it,” says Kreuther.
 “The pieces become part of your family and you come to love them.”

 What should I buy?

-Historically, Le Creuset has been known for their enameled Dutch oven, as well as their braisers, saucepans, and skillets.
+Historically, Le Creuset has been known for its enameled Dutch ovens, as well as its braisers, saucepans, and skillets.
 But when it comes to building a collection, it all depends on what you like to cook and how you like to cook.
+We have you covered.

 For the master cook:

-“My favorite is the large braiser,” Fraser tells Domino.
+“My favorite is the Large Braiser,” Fraser tells Domino.
 “I’ve had it forever!
 It’s great for large pieces of meat and hearty vegetables.”

 For the baking fiend: